Forgiveness Day Event

 Amikaelya, who is a multi-talented musician and vocalist, spent the next two years in hospitals enduring multiple surgeries and painful treatments for her severe burns.
 She said that the pain was so great that powerful pain killers couldn’t mask it.
 The only thing that would alleviate the pain was music.
 Music was played in her room 24-hours/day and only certain types of music would work.

 Since then, Amikaelya has won numerous awards for her music and now shares her music around the world to help heal others and spread love.
 She bears no hate and has forgiven the men who tried to kill her.
 They were convicted of a hate-crime.

 Amikaelya Gaston will be honored as a Hero of Forgiveness at the 19th Annual International Forgiveness Day Awards Ceremony on Sunday August 2, 2015 where she will share her experiences and her vision of love, healing, music and forgiveness.

 Victim of Child Sexual Abuse Finds Her Voice at 50 and Forgives

 Father Molested Her from 8 years old to 12 years old.

-Linda Woods early years were spent among the Ottawa and Chippewa Indian tribes with her grandmother until she was 6-years old.
-Then she was returned to live with her mother and step-father, a prominent medicine-man.
-When she was 8, her step-father began molesting her and telling her that no one would believe her if she told on him.
-His sexual assaults continued until she reached the age of 12.
-Then she somehow found the strength to fight him off and bring his reign of terror to an end.
+Linda Woods grew up as a member of the Odawa (Ottawa) tribe in Michigan.
+Her early years were spent with her grandmother until she was 6-years old.
+Then she went to live with her mother and step-father after they married.
+When she was 8, her step-father began molesting her and telling her not to tell her mother or anyone because no one would believe her.
+His sexual assaults continued until she reached the age of 12 when she somehow found the strength to tell him No. He stopped.